Frengles have a haunting howl very similar to their Beagle parent.

 Temperament and Behavior

 Frengles are known for their cheerful temperament and affectionate behavior.
-This makes them excellent companions for their owner.
+This makes them excellent companions for their owners.
 These dogs enjoy running through fields as much as they like snuggling with their owner on the sofa.

 Socialized Frengles get along well with kids and other pets.
 One of their most prominent traits is their abundance of energy.
 So, any family who wants a Frengle should be dedicated to giving this dog at least 60 minutes of exercise each day.